How to Build a Marketplace Website

-When building an online marketplace website, you should take into account that features should work differently for buyers and sellers.
+When building an online marketplace website, you should take into account that the different features should work differently for buyers and sellers.

 To know how to make a marketplace website, you should take into account that there are two options for how you can organize it:

 - Create separate solutions for buyers and sellers.
-It’s more common for service marketplaces to use this strategy but, of course, the ones for good also follow this way.
+It’s more common for service marketplaces to use this strategy but, of course, the ones for goods also follow this way.

 - Build a website for both buyers and sellers.
 You can either allow them to both sell their products and buy within one account or make them re-login for each type of action.

 Sure thing, we can’t know what you’ll prefer.
 However, what we can do is separate features for sellers and buyers.

 Thus, in this section, we’ll review the basic marketplace features for sellers (contractors) you might need to make your marketplace website.